 Galco Old World Grocery Store

 Located on the hill above the Arroyo Seco Parkway, this is the first museum in LA and one that works to keep the area’s Native American history alive.
-While there are not a lot of exhibits here currently it has a beautiful view of the city below.
+While there are not a lot of exhibits here currently, it has a beautiful view of the city below.

-You will be driving through Hollywood, West Hollywood, Beverly Hills, then on Santa Monica Blvd.
+Or you can drive through Hollywood, West Hollywood, Beverly Hills, then on Santa Monica Blvd.
 You can stop and take a picture of the Beverly Hills sign if you feel so moved.

 Plaque on Santa Monica and Ocean Ave

 Before heading over to the pier, be sure to see the historical plaque dedicated to Will Rodgers, who inspired people to drive Route 66.
 It is in the park right next to the intersection of Santa Monica and Ocean.
 This is technically the end of the route, but of course, you should walk over and see the Santa Monica Pier as well.

 The Santa Monica Pier is where you will see the official end of Route 66 sign.
 Note that it is very popular, with people from all over photographing it.

 Be sure to walk all the way out to the end of the pier as well, where you can see a small exhibit dedicated to the last shop on Route 66 with a lot of photos and memorabilia.

 So there you have it, you have completed the California section of Route 66 or Route 66 as a whole.
 Be sure to let me know what I left off in the comments and check out more iconic drives in California here.